The fundamentals you need to learn with libcurl:

 The actual performing of the transfer can be done using different methods and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
 Those are further described later in this chapter.

-While the transfer is ongoing, libcurl calls your specified functions—known as callbacks — to deliver data, to read data or to do a wide variety of things.
+While the transfer is ongoing, libcurl calls your specified functions—known as callbacks — to deliver data, to read data and to do a variety of things.

 After the transfer has completed, you can figure out if it succeeded or not and you can extract statistics and other information that libcurl gathered during the transfer from the easy handle.
 See Post transfer information.

 Easy handles are meant and designed to be reused.
 When you have done a single transfer with the easy handle, you can immediately use it again for your next transfer.
 There are lots of gains to be had by this.

 All options are "sticky".
 If you make a second transfer with the same handle, the same options are used.
 They remain set in the handle until you change them again, or call

 curl_easy_reset(), all options for the given easy handle will be reset and restored to their default values.
 The same values the options had when the handle was initially created.
 The caches remain intact.

 An easy handle, with all its currently set options, can be duplicated using

 curl_easy_duphandle().
 It returns a copy of the handle passed in to it.